-These gluten-free vegan pancakes are made with oat flour, and are surprisingly fluffy!
+These oat flour pancakes are gluten-free, vegan, and surprisingly fluffy!
 They have quickly become a family favorite, and I love that they are egg-free.

 Oat flour is one of my favorite gluten-free flours because it’s affordable and easy to find in stores, but make sure you look for “certified gluten-free” on the label to avoid cross-contamination.
 You can make your own flour by simply grinding gluten-free rolled oats in a coffee grinder or blender.